 What is a Spool Racer?

 A spool racer is a cool homemade wind-up toy.
-They are made from a wooden spool, and they actually race across the floor or table.
+The basic spool racer design is made from a wooden spool, and they actually race across the floor or table.
 It’s most fun to make a few of them and race each other to see whose is fastest!

 How to Make a Spool Racer

-Wooden Spools~ we painted ours just for fun You can get these on Amazon, or save your old thread spools!
+Wooden Thread Spool~ we painted ours just for fun.
+You can get these on Amazon, or save your old thread spools!

 You start by threading a rubber band through the center of the spool.
-It is tricky to get it through, so I usually grab the rubber band with a toothpick to pull it through the hole of the spool.
+It is tricky to get it through, so I usually grab the rubber band loop with a toothpick to pull it through the hole of the spool.
 Don’t pull it ALL the way through, though!
-Make sure to leave the end hanging out.
+Make sure to leave the rubber band’s other loop hanging out.

 Break your toothpick in half to thirds depending on the size of your spool.
 Thread it through the end of the rubber band to keep it from pulling all the way through.
-Put a piece of masking tape on it to secure it.
+Put a piece of masking tape on the end of the spool to secure it.

 How To Make It Go

 Once it is wound tight, just let it go and it will spin in a circular motion making it race across the floor or table!

 What is the Science Behind This Project?

 This is a perfect example to learn about the different types of energy: potential energy and kinetic energy.

 Potential energy is stored energy.
 When you are winding up the rubber band, it will store potential energy, or elastic potential energy.
 Once you release it, it becomes kinetic energy.
 Kinetic energy is the energy of motion.
 You can easily explain these two types of energy while making this wind up toy with the kids!

-Make it more of an Engineering challenge by giving kids some variables and different design criteria.
+Make it more of an engineering challenge in your classroom by giving kids some variables and different design criteria.
 Try making spool racer designs with different components.
 Instead of the toothpick, use a pencil.
 Try different sizes of spools and rubber bands to see which works better.
 Try them on ramps vs. flat surfaces to see what works better.
 Do they go in a straight line?
 Would spool racers be an effective transportation method?
 Have your students create vehicle designs powered by this elastic energy.